Program structure and mobility

 - three thematic workshops focused on transferrable skills.
 The workshops will be mainly conducted by professionals transmitting hands-on experience on specific topics and will be the occasion to create a network with the productive sector.
 Indeed, representatives of the pharmaceutical and cosmetic sectors will also attend these workshops.
 The three workshops will be on the description of the reference markets, on communication and job seeking skills and on the development of their entrepreneurship skills.
 The workshops will also be the culminating moment for project work that has been carried out during the previous semester.

-- a six-month research project either in academia or industry.
-The project will be mentored by one of the staff of the Master but the activities will be tailored to the ambitions of the student, and will therefore be carried out either at one of the three Universities, in a different University or in industry.
+- a six-month research project either in academia (including Humboldt University in Germany) or industry.
+The project will be mentored by one of the staff of the Master but the activities will be tailored to the ambitions of the student, and will therefore be carried out either at one of the four Universities, in a different University or in industry.
 The work carried out will be the subject of the thesis that the student will be expected to write and discuss for his final degree.

 Therefore, students will have the opportunity to live in at least two countries, interact with other cohorts and travel as highlighted by the following mobility scheme: